-The Phase 3 study of Xywav was a multi-national, double-blind, multicenter, placebo-controlled, randomized withdrawal study evaluating the efficacy and safety of Xywav for the investigational treatment of idiopathic hypersomnia in adult patients.
-The primary endpoint was the change in the ESS score from Xywav and placebo over the randomized-withdrawal period.
-The key secondary endpoints were PGIc and IHSS.
-IHSS is a recently developed and validated scale, and is a self-report measure of hypersomnolence symptoms, consequences, and responsiveness to treatment.4
+The submission is based on a Phase 3 multi-national, double-blind, multicenter, placebo-controlled, randomized withdrawal study evaluating the efficacy and safety of Xywav for the investigational treatment of idiopathic hypersomnia in adult patients.
+The primary endpoint was the change in the Epworth Sleepiness Scale (ESS) score in the Xywav group compared to the placebo group over the randomized-withdrawal period.
+The key secondary endpoints were Patient Global Impression of Change (PGI-c) and change in Idiopathic Hypersomnia Severity Scale (IHSS) score.
+The IHSS is a recently developed, validated scale, and is a self-report measure of the severity, frequency, and consequences of the key symptoms of idiopathic hypersomnia.